joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/01/12/nyregion/rikers-jail-videos.html?searchResultPosition=7

 **At ‘Touray Tower,’ the Broken Heart of New York’s Gambian Community**\
 `Abdoulie Touray is believed to have been the first Gambian to move into 333 E. 181st Street.
-As a counselor to immigrants, he drew scores of compatriots to the building where 17 died in a fire.`\
+He drew scores of compatriots to the building where 17 died in a fire.`\
 https://nytimes.com/2022/01/12/nyregion/gambian-residents-bronx-apartment-fire.html?searchResultPosition=8

 **By Honoring Hernandez, the Mets Fully Embrace Their Past**\